SPEED0U/Statify/README.md

 - `git clone https://github.com/SPEED0U/Statify/`
 - `npm install`

 ### How to run

-Go to the folder where the bot files are located and run the following command.
+Go to the folder where the bot files are located and run the following commands.
 - `node index.js`

-### Updating
+### How to update

 Use the following command to update the bot when there is a new version.
 - `git pull`
+- `npm install`

+### All-in-one (update & run)

+Type the following command to use the easiest way to update the bot and run it.
+- `./Start.sh`

+*This command apply updates available from this repo, installs the required node packages and then run the bot.*

 #
 Realized with ❤️ by [Speedou](https://github.com/SPEED0U), [Floruzus](https://github.com/Floruzus) and [MeTonaTOR](https://github.com/MeTonaTOR).